The Water Pick That Finally Got Me To Floss

 Burst Oral Care Water Flosser Review

 The water flosser arrived promptly after the order was placed.
 Immediately, I was drawn to how gorgeous the device was.
-Who knew dental hygiene could look so picture-perfect.
-I picked the lavender water flosser, and the device also came in a lavender box with a lavender charging cord and head.
+Who knew dental hygiene could look so picture-perfect?
+I picked the lavender flosser, and the device also came in a lavender box with a lavender charging cord and head.
 The water basin and the water pick came detached, and it was really intuitive to find out how to combine those smaller parts into the main body piece.
-On the back, there is a silicone pack you pull back to fill the basin with water.
+On the back, there is a silicone tab you pull back to fill the basin with water.
 There is a QR code on the box to scan for more information like simple product details and assembly assistance, which is what I used to confirm I did everything correctly.

-The flosser itself is very easy to hold.
-I think this has a lot to do with its ergonomic design.
+The flosser itself is very easy to hold, which owes a lot to its ergonomic design.
 It was intentionally created to fit comfortably in your hand, and it really shows.
 There is the main power button that you press to turn on the flosser, and then you can hold it down longer to toggle between the three main settings: the automatic setting, plus stronger and weaker ones.

 “